Constant Spring, Jamaica

 Constant Spring is a residential neighbourhood in the north of Kingston, Jamaica.

 Constant Spring plantation

 Constant Spring plantation was one of the Regimental Plantations.
 It was developed by Lt.-Colonel Henry Archibold during the military occupation following the English invasion of Jamaica.
 Commander William Brayne described it as "one of the best plantations in the island".

 Popular culture

-Constant Spring is referred to in a string of mid-1970s songs, Trinity's "Three Piece Suit and Thing", Lee Perry and Junior Dread's "Sufferer's Heights", and Althea and Donna's "Uptown Top Ranking".
+Constant Spring is referred to in a string of mid-1970s songs, Trinity's "Three Piece Suit", Lee Perry and Junior Dread's "Sufferer's Heights", and Althea and Donna's "Uptown Top Ranking".